presstab/based_catchers/README.md

 **Based Grenade:** Can be used by any team with any experience.
 Will add 20 strength points in battle.
   Supply: (1/10 packs, 100,000 total, supply diminishes as they are burned with use...this is true of all single use items)

-**Based Lasers:** Can only be used by a team with with >100 battle experience.
+**Based Lasers:** Can only be used by a team with with >100 training experience.
 Will add 50 strength points in battle.
   Supply: (1/30 packs, 33,333 total)

-**Based Nuke:** Can only be used by a team with >200 battle experience.
+**Based Nuke:** Can only be used by a team with >200 training experience.
 Will add 100 strength points in battle.
   Supply: (1/100 packs, 10,000 total)

 **Based Courage:** Can be used by any team with any experience.
 Will add 20 Valor points in battle.
   Supply: (1/10 packs, 100,000 total)

-**Based Amulet:** Can be used by a team with >100 battle experience.
+**Based Amulet:** Can be used by a team with >100 training experience.
 Will add 50 Valor points in battle
   Supply: (1/30 packs, 33,333 total)

-**Based Heart:** Can be used by a team with >200 battle experience.
+**Based Heart:** Can be used by a team with >200 training experience.
 Will add 100 valor points in battle.
   Supply: (1/100 packs, 10,000 total)

 **Based Book:** Can be used by any team with any experience.
 Will add 20 Intelligence points in battle.
   Supply: (1/10 packs, 100,000 total)

-**Based Encylopedia:** Can be used by a team with >100 battle experience.
+**Based Encylopedia:** Can be used by a team with >100 training experience.
 Will add 50 Intelligence points in battle
   Supply: (1/30 packs, 33,333 total)

-**Based Computer:** Can be used by a team with >200 battle experience.
+**Based Computer:** Can be used by a team with >200 training experience.
 Will add 100 Intelligence points in battle
   Supply: (1/100 packs, 10,000 total)

 **Based Caffeine:** Can be used by any team with any experience.
 Will add 20 Speed points in battle.
   Supply: (1/10 packs, 100,000 total)

-**Based Boosters:** Can be used by a team with >100 battle experience.
+**Based Boosters:** Can be used by a team with >100 training experience.
 Will add 50 Speed points in battle
   Supply: (1/30 packs, 33,333 total)

-**Based Rockets:** Can be used by a team with >200 battle experience.
+**Based Rockets:** Can be used by a team with >200 training experience.
 Will add 100 Speed points in battle
   Supply: (1/100 packs, 10,000 total)

 **Based Magic Potion:** Can be used by any team with any experience.
 Will add 20 Magic points in battle.
   Supply: (1/10 packs, 100,000 total)

-**Based Magic Staff:** Can be used by a team with >100 battle experience.
+**Based Magic Staff:** Can be used by a team with >100 training experience.
 Will add 50 Magic points in battle
   Supply: (1/30 packs, 33,333 total)

-**Based Magic Ring:** Can be used by a team with >200 battle experience.
+**Based Magic Ring:** Can be used by a team with >200 training experience.
 Will add 100 Speed points in battle
   Supply: (1/100 packs, 10,000 total)

 **Notes**: